List of meatball dishes

-This is a list of notable meatball dishes.
 A meatball is ground or minced meat rolled into a small ball, sometimes along with other ingredients, such as bread crumbs, minced onion, eggs, butter, and seasoning.
 Meatballs are cooked by frying, baking, steaming, or braising in sauce.
 There are many types of meatballs using different types of meats and spices, and most cuisines have a version of the dish.